 How to protect yourself from scams like Paid4clout

 - Be skeptical.
 Things that look incredulous often are ones.
 Money is rarely “easy”.
 It’s not that you can’t earn money by clicking links and taking part in some surveys.
-Sometimes you can, but in very modest amounts.
+Sometimes you can but in very modest amounts.
 Question every website or ad that states otherwise.
 Don’t blindly believe “real users’ reviews and recommendations”.
 Think critically.

 - Check the online safety.
 As far as surfing the web goes, it’s nice to see the security icon – a green padlock – in the address bar.
 The only way to get the green padlock is to have an SSL certificate properly installed on your website.
 It means that the information contained is securely encrypted.
-Never enter your personal data at the website that doesn’t have this vital sign, especially when it asks for your banking details.
-Basically, any information shared online in forms, any logins and passwords, or payment information can be stolen if it’s not secure.
+Never enter your personal data at a website that doesn’t have this vital sign, especially when it asks for your banking details.
+Basically, any information shared online in forms, any logins, and passwords, or payment information can be stolen if it’s not secure.